 MTA OMNY Website

-Reflexions helped the MTA and Cubic Transportation Systems design and deliver OMNY, the new contactless open payment experience for the millions of New York transit and commuter rail customers in the region.
+Reflexions helped the MTA and Cubic Transportation Systems design and deliver OMNY, the new contactless open payment experience for millions of New York transit riders in the region.

 What We Did